 green, apple blossom pink, mimosa yellow or carnation blush" and suggested a handbag to match the bow.

-a woman's undergarment consisting of an elastic piece of cloth worn around the waist to which garters are attached to
+belt is a woman's undergarment consisting of an elastic piece of cloth worn around the waist to which garters are attached

 The garter belt was the vintage

 precursor to pantyhose (tights in British English).
 A return to retro styled garter belts and stockings has become especially